 To be productive, it is important to limit the time allocated to each topic to avoid endless meetings.
 To do so, do not hesitate to structure your meeting in several parts, to which you will define in advance a certain length, and to summarize certain key points to save time.
 Not getting lost in unnecessary details will make your interventions more productive and the participants will stay more alert during the whole time of the meetings you lead.

 At the end of the meeting, always remember to write a summary of each significant topic discussed during the meeting.
 These summaries are important inputs for each participant, and they help clarify key points raised during business meetings.
 You may also want to consider inviting someone to take notes specifically, which will allow you, as the facilitator, to focus on speaking.
 In order to facilitate the writing of your reports, do not hesitate to use the options of your graphic applications.
 These applications, like Repaper Studio, allow you to record what you have written, drawn and shared live during the meeting.
 Participants can then review the content of the meeting on video, and revisit the flow of what was said for a better understanding.

 Adopt remote meetings.

 We have seen how to organize and conduct a professional meeting remotely.
 Time management, creation of the list of participants, and sharing interactive minutes ...
 These tricks can make it easier to prepare and conduct a meeting, but the main thing that makes it more attractive and interesting for participants is proper material management.
-From audio to video, through software and graphic tablets, many possibilities are available to you to lead a collective project from a distance, and this, in an interesting and involving way, for all the people participating.
+From audio to video, through software and drawing tablet, many possibilities are available to you to lead a collective project from a distance, and this, in an interesting and involving way, for all the people participating.
 Conducting meetings becomes easy, and whatever the topic, you can structure and conduct your presentations in a fun and captivating way.